YxAc/files_backup/README.md

 This is the process management and monitoring system.
 [Supervisor](http://supervisord.org/) is an open source project, a client/server system that allows its users to monitor and control a number of processes on a UNIX-like operating system.

 Based on the version of supervisor-3.0b1, we extended Supervisor to support Minos.
 We implemented an RPC interface under the `deployment` directory, so that our deploy client can invoke the services supplied by supervisord.

+When deploying a Hadoop cluster for the first time, you need to set up `supervisord` on every production machine.
+This only needs to be done once.
 You can refer to `Installing Supervisor` to learn how to install and use it.

 ## Tank

 This is a simple package management Django app server for our deployment tool.
+When setting up a cluster for the first time, you should set up a tank server first.
+This also needs to be done only once.
 You can refer to `Installing Tank` to learn how to install and use it.

 # Setting Up Minos on Centos/Ubuntu